aspose-total/Aspose.Total-Products/total/en/net/conversion/ps-to-gif/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to GIF via .NET" h2=".NET API to Export PS to GIF on Windows, macOS, and Linux without using Microsoft Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that provides powerful document manipulation and conversion features for .NET applications.
+It includes the Aspose.PDF for .NET API, which enables you to convert PostScript (PS) files to the DOC format.
+Once the file is converted, you can use the Aspose.Words for .NET API to render the DOC file to GIF.

+The Aspose.PDF for .NET API is a powerful tool for manipulating PDF documents.
+It allows you to convert PS files to DOC, as well as other popular formats such as PDF, XPS, HTML, and SVG.
+It also provides features for creating, editing, and merging PDF documents, as well as for extracting text and images from PDFs.

+The Aspose.Words for .NET API is a powerful document processing API that enables you to create, edit, and convert documents in various formats.
+It supports DOC, DOCX, RTF, HTML, and other popular formats.
+It also provides features for rendering documents to images, such as GIF, JPEG, and PNG.

-[Aspose.Total for .NET](https://products.aspose.com/total/net/) is a powerful API to add document manipulation and conversion features inside your .NET application.
-By using advanced PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can convert PS file format to DOC.
-After that, by using powerful Document Processing API [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render DOC to GIF.
+Aspose.Total for .NET is a great choice for developers who need to add document manipulation and conversion features to their .NET applications.
+With the Aspose.PDF for .NET API, you can easily convert PS files to DOC, and with the Aspose.Words for .NET API, you can render the DOC file to GIF.
+This makes it easy to create, edit, and convert documents in various formats, as well as to extract text and images from PDFs.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}